ThomasMertes/seed7/src/read_me.txt

   mspdb100.dll was not found, indicates also that vcvars32 was not executed.

- --- When using clang under Windows an error like
+ --- If you use clang under Windows an error like

     chkccomp.c:60:10: fatal error: 'stdlib.h' file not found

   indicates that the include file search path is not set up.
-  When clang is based on the VC toolchain it is necessary to call vcvars32 from the commandline to set up the environment.
+  If clang is based on the VC toolchain it is necessary to call vcvars32 from the commandline to set up the environment.

  --- A linker error like